Sunscreen-tech/parasol-rust-template/README.md

 ├── Cargo.toml
 ├── app // <-- Your Rust application logic
 ├── contracts // <- The smart contracts + tests using Foundry
-├── bindings // <-- Generated bindings to the smart contracts' abis (like Typechain)
+├── bindings // <-- Generated bindings to the smart contracts' ABIs (like Typechain)
 ```

 ## Installing Foundry